Clover

 Reading

-You should encourage your child to read daily at home and they should have a reading diary in which to record their progress.
-Please record a comment in these at least five times a week.
-Please continue to use your speed sounds books to practice your child’s sounds daily and watch the phonic videos sent home weekly.
+You should encourage your child to read daily at home and they have a reading diary in which to record their progress.
+Please record a comment in these at least three times a week.

-Please make sure you send your child’s speed sound book in to school daily and look for the post-it which highlights which sounds to practice at home.
+Please make sure you send your child’s speed sound book into school daily and look for the post-it which highlights which sounds to practice at home.

-If you or anyone you know would be interested in coming into school to help listen to children read, please send me an email as we would love to have you.
+If you or anyone you know would be interested in coming into school to listen to children read, please send me an email as we would love to have you.

 What your child needs in school